Before I answer the question, "What is body composition?" I want to tell you what it is not.

 Imagine that!
 If you are toting around 10 pounds of body fat, your precious knees are under 40 pounds of added pressure.
 Is it any wonder that obese individuals walk as if their knees and ankles are collapsing?

 "But, everyone in my family is fat!"

 It is likely that the biggest problem you have with fat is in your jeans – not your genes.
 The genetics argument has been a good excuse for many; but, according to the science of epigenetics, other factors determine if, when, and how a fat gene will express.

 Even if you carry a fat gene that has or has not expressed, body composition is related to your lifestyle choices.
 Families grow up in, and share, similar lifestyles.
 Overweight families are less active.
 They not only eat more, they are eating the same types of things.

-Looking to go on another diet?
+Looking to go on another weight loss diet?

 How many of those have you, or someone you know, been on?
 The answer to maintaining a healthy muscle-fat ratio is to change your lifestyle.

-If you maintain a healthy diet and get the right kinds of exercise (weight training and aerobics) your body composition will begin to change for the better, even if you don’t make fat loss your main goal.
+If you maintain a healthy diet and get the right kinds of exercise (strength training and aerobics) your body composition will begin to change for the better, even if you don’t make fat loss your main goal.